The popular destination Zammer Lochputz fascinates with dizzying insights into one of the most beautiful wild water in Tyrol.

 - The Roman tower (also Lötzturm ) dates back to the time of the Appenzell wars in 1406 and was part of a defense complex, which originally consisted of three towers and a continuous wall that reached to the Inn.
 The Roman tower was completely renovated in 2006 and today serves as a visitor tower.

-On a tour through Tyrol's mystical gorge, you will find miraculous phenomena, such as the ruined blacksmith's shop, the mirrored cave and the stone bull shaped by the water itself - the Zammer Lochputz.
+On a tour through Tyrol's mystical gorge, one encounters wondrous phenomena such as the dilapidated forge, the mirror cave and the stone bull that was formed from the rock by the water itself - the Zammer Lochputz.